-Bacteria And Your Tongue
+Bacteria and Your Tongue

 Most patients would be surprised to discover that the tongue holds most of the bacteria in your mouth.
-Although you may think differently, taste buds and other structures tiny crevices, small holes, and microscopic cracks in the surface of your tongue.
+Although you may think differently, taste buds and other structures contain tiny crevices, small holes, and microscopic cracks in the surface of your tongue.
 As you eat and drink, bacteria can then hides in these spaces and forms biofilm.
 Biofilm is a tiny group of microorganisms that stick together and form a nasty substance that often appears as a white film on your tongue.
 Unfortunately, brushing, rinsing your mouth with water, or using mouthwash is not enough to remove this icky biofilm.
-And if all of the bacteria is not removed, it causes a host of problems.
+If all of the bacteria is not removed, it causes a host of problems.
 This is why it is so important to brush your tongue on a regular basis.

 Can My Tongue Cause Bad Breath?